-Overall, based on the student data presented above, CUSD is making progress relative to improving the safety of our schools and supporting student learning through an emphasis on attendance and social/emotional/behavioral supports (See 17-18 Goal 3, Metrics 2 and 3).
+Overall, based on the student data the CA School Dashboard, CUSD is making progress relative to improving the safety of our schools and supporting student learning through an emphasis on attendance and social/emotional/behavioral support (See 18-19 Goal 3, Metrics 2 and 3).
 CUSD provided a wide variety of social/emotional supports at all levels for CUSD students.
-The focus on student attendance has directly affected the significant decrease in the chronic absenteeism rate district-wide and at each school site (See 17-18 Goal 3, Metric 6).
-Administrators and related staff continued a concerted effort to ensure attendance procedures are followed and parents are appropriately notified.
-Certificated staff feedback on professional development activities increased (See 17-18 Goal 1, Metric 18).
-The approximate percent of students with Personalized Education Plans slightly increased, with a committee continuing to convene to reach our goal of 100%, including streamlining the actual PEP document and having the document electronically stored (See 17-18 Goal 1, Metric 17).
-Lastly, Grades 6-12 will continue to work on developing a coordinated instructional plan for ensuring digital proficiency and citizenship.
+The focus on student attendance has directly impacted the maintenance of our chronic absenteeism rate district-wide and at each school site (See 18-19 Goal 3, Metric 6).
+Administrators and related staff continued a concerted effort to ensure attendance procedures are followed and parents are appropriately notified in a timely manner.
+Certificated staff feedback on professional development activities was maintained (See 18-19 Goal 1, Metric 18).
+The approximate percent of students with Personalized Education Plans slightly increased, with a committee continuing to develop strategies, protocols and documents to support efforts in reaching our goal of 100%, including streamlining the actual PEP document and having the document electronically stored (See 18-19 Goal 1, Metric 17).
+Lastly, grades 6-12 will continue to work on developing a coordinated plan for ensuring digital proficiency and citizenship.

 Explain material differences between Budgeted Expenditures and Estimated Actual Expenditures.

 None at this time.